20 February 2010

 a “Links” page which will direct you to other related websites

-a “Newsletter” page which includes copies of recent quarterly newsletters that are sent to member who don’t have access to email.
+a “Newsletter” page which includes copies of recent Information Updates that are sent to member who don’t have access to email.
+They are also available to view on our web site.

 OUR HISTORY:

 KAS 60-61 began life in 1998, quite by accident.
-While scanning the Internet for information on Karamürsel, I ran across a website that documented all U.S. military operations in Turkey.
-It included a section on Karamürsel, and in fact, the webmaster of the site had been stationed there in 1958.
+While scanning the Internet for information on Karamürsel, I ran across a website that documented all U.S. military operations in Turkey called “The American Military in Turkey.”
+It included a section on Karamürsel, and in fact, the webmaster of the site (Chuck Maki) had been stationed there in 1958.
 I wrote a short note about my April 1960 trip to Turkey and sent it to the website where it was posted along with my email address.
 Nearly a year later I received an email from Jerry Spoo who had been stationed there with me and had also been stationed in San Angelo (Goodfellow AFB) with me.
 We began exchanging email, including another person, Ralph Jobson, who was local to me and had been in KAS with us.

 Shortly after that, I received an email from Rudy Ruediger who was very interested in exchanging stories about KAS, and he brought along Bill McKay, with whom he had been in contact.
 Van Damron was the very next person to join the group.

-Our membership continues to grow and although the majority of members are Air Force, the number of Navy and Marines continues to increase.
+Our membership continues to grow and although the majority of members are Air Force, we have a number of Navy members and of course welcome Marines to join.
 With the number of members today, we now use a web-based email system to route information, stories, pictures and such among the membership.
 The provider is Google Groups and membership in KAS 60-61 is required in order to register with the service.
 If you join KAS 60-61, directions to register with the Google Groups service will be provided to you.

 We also maintain a membership roster that includes names, nick names used in Turkey, dates stationed in Turkey, job specialty code (AFSC, etc) while there, email address, mailing address, and phone number.
-Members receive an updated copy of this via email at least quarterly or more often depending on the number of additions to it.
-Members without email access receive an annual update of the roster.
+This roster is available to members of the group on a members-only web site.
+All active members are provided access to that web site

 MEMBERSHIP: